 The descents were fast.
 That’s fine, we have some of those in Switzerland, too.
 What surprised me was how bad the road condition was in some of the sections.
 On the plus side, the organization did a good job signaling the most deteriorated parts, but the poor conditions made for a bumpy ride and required us to be fully focused on the road.

 François and I had discussed the choice of bike.
 The S3 would have made it much easier to climb, especially since my Px has a 1X configuration with the smallest development being a 48x33.
-That’s not exactly friendly for a hilly course—I guess that’s a downside from buying a bike from a pro when you’re nowhere close to that level.
+That’s not exactly friendly for a hilly course—I guess that’s a downside of buying a bike from a pro when you can't do a 3h ride at 300W and call it a regular day at the office.

 I was pushing the watts on the first climb.
 Then I came to my senses—or my limits.

-Oh well, it’s cool nonetheless, and if you leave it home because you think it’s more cool than functional, then you don’t have your priorities straight!
+Oh well, the Px might not be optimal it is just too cool, and if you leave it home because you think it’s more cool than functional, then you don’t have your priorities straight!
 The course leaves a few sections where I was glad to be riding a time-trial bike.
-All told, I wouldn’t change the equipment, even if that came with an extra minute or two saved.
+All told, I wouldn’t change the equipment, even if that came with a handful of minutes saved.

 T2 was all mine but the sun was mean.
 That foreshadowed a tough run.
 Nice, 29 June 2025.
 Photo credit: Leslie Farnsworth.